In part 2: versioning, GitHub release, data, other files, testing, and vignettes.

 })

-The first argument to test_that should complete the sentence “Test that …”.
+should complete the sentence “Test that …”.
 The second argument is a code block containing one or more expectations.
-Types of expect_ function include:
+Types of expect_

-• equal (within numeric tolerance)
+- equal (within numeric tolerance)

-• identical (no tolerance)
+- identical (no tolerance)

-• match (against a regular expression)
+- match (against a regular expression)

-• Variants of expect_match:
+- Variants of

-• output
+:- output

-• message
+- message

-• warning
+- warning

-• error
+- error

-• is (inherits from specified class)
+- is (inherits from specified class)

-• true
+- true

-• false
+- false

-To calculate the percentage of a package covered by tests, run covr::package_coverage().
+To calculate the percentage of a package covered by tests, run covr::package_coverage()

-To test if the R code in the package follows the lintr style guide, add lintr to the Suggests field in DESCRIPTION and include as a test:
+To test if the R code in the package follows the lintr style guide, add lintr

 if (requireNamespace("lintr", quietly = TRUE)) {